 In cases where we are the counter-party to the capital lease, we bear significant risk of loss and participate in gains through the leases, and we have the power to direct the activities that most significantly impact the economic performance of these SPVs.
-Currently, all of the SPVs in which we are the counter-party to the capital lease involve financing structures with Export Credit Agencies.
-Therefore, we have determined we are the primary beneficiary of these SPVs and consolidate them into our consolidated financial statements as VIEs.
+We are not currently party to any such financing structures, but all of the SPVs in which we have been the counter-party to the capital lease involved financing structures with Export Credit Agencies.
+Therefore, we have determined we were the primary beneficiary of these SPVs and consolidated them into our consolidated financial statements as VIEs.

-The net book value of the aircraft owned by the SPVs that are related to these financing structures involving Export Credit Agencies and considered VIEs as of December 31, 2023 and 2022 was \$144.9 million and \$211.4 million, respectively, and is included in flight equipment held for lease, net (Note 3).
-In addition, as of December 31, 2023 and 2022, there was \$15.7 million and \$42.0 million, respectively, outstanding under the debt financings associated with these legal entities, which is included in debt financings, net (Note 11).
+The net book value of the aircraft owned by the SPVs that are related to these financing structures involving Export Credit Agencies and considered VIEs as of December 31, 2024 and 2023 was zero and \$144.9 million, respectively, and is included in flight equipment held for lease, net (Note 3).
+In addition, as of December 31, 2024 and 2023, there was zero and \$15.7 million, respectively, outstanding under the debt financings associated with these legal entities, which is included in debt financings, net (Note 11).

 In cases where we are not the counter-party to the capital lease, we do not have the power to direct the activities that most significantly impact the economic performance of the SPVs.
-Currently, all of the SPVs in which we are not the counterparty to the capital lease involve financing structures relating to our AFS program.
+Currently, all of the SPVs in which we are not the counterparty to the capital lease involve financing structures relating to our AFS activities.
 Therefore, we have determined that we are not the primary beneficiary of these SPVs and do not consolidate them into our consolidated financial statements.

-The net carrying value of the AFS notes receivable owed to us by these non-consolidated SPVs as of December 31, 2023 and 2022 was \$347.9 million and \$505.4 million, respectively, which approximated its fair value at such dates, and is included in notes receivable, net.
-In addition, as of December 31, 2023 and 2022, there was \$355.0 million and \$423.6 million, respectively, outstanding under the debt financings associated with these non-consolidated SPVs, which is included in debt financings, net (Note 11).
+The net carrying value of the AFS notes receivable owed to us by these non-consolidated SPVs as of December 31, 2024 and 2023 was \$62.9 million and \$347.9 million, respectively, which approximated its fair value at such dates, and is included in notes receivable, net.
+In addition, as of December 31, 2024 and 2023, there was \$63.5 million and \$355.0 million, respectively, outstanding under the debt financings associated with these non-consolidated SPVs, which is included in debt financings, net (Note 11).
 Our maximum exposure to loss approximates the net carrying value of the AFS notes receivable.